 The vast majority of Glacier visitors arrive during the summer months.

 Glacier National Park receives few visitors in the months October through April, with over half of visitors in just two months: July and August.
-So one consideration is to come when the crowds are lower.
+It is tempting to visit when the crowds are lower.
 However, the Glacier region gets a lot of snow and the main road through the park — Going-to-the-Sun Road — is not even open until late June or early July and closes again around the third Monday in October.

 Our Recommendation: We understand many travelers are restricted to summer because of school schedules.
 If you are not, we suggest the absolute best time to visit is in September after Labor Day, when crowds start to diminish but most of the park is snow free and temperatures are still nice.